Promising Practice: Using Volunteers for Cultural OrientationDOWNLOAD FULL PDF

 Create volunteer job descriptions

-Once you have a clear vision of how you want to use volunteers to support your CO delivery, you will need to create job descriptions for the volunteer roles you have in mind.
+Once you have a clear vision of how you want to use volunteers to support your Cultural Orientation delivery, you will need to create job descriptions for the volunteer roles you have in mind.
 This is an opportunity to clearly outline the responsibilities of the volunteers and the expected outcomes of their work.
 The job descriptions should also define the expected time commitment, the staff and refugee populations the volunteers will be working with, and any necessary or preferred skills or certifications.

 Recruit and select

 After developing a volunteer job description, the next step is to create a volunteer recruitment and selection strategy.
 Consider potential opportunities to find volunteers.
-For example, do you have existing volunteers that might be interested in CO specifically?
+For example, do you have existing volunteers that might be interested in Cultural Orientation specifically?
 Can you establish partnerships with local universities or faithbased groups?
 Do you need to attend outreach events, facilitate meetings with businesses or corporations in your community, or host information sessions?
 Your recruitment strategy should include targets for number of people engaged and actual volunteers recruited.
 This practice will help monitor the ongoing time commitment required to recruit new volunteers.
 Based on recruitment efforts, you can then select volunteers through an interview process to ensure they are an appropriate match for the volunteer job description.

 The onboarding process is critical not only for volunteers, but also for the staff and refugees who will be engaging with them.
 You should have clear onboarding and training plans.
-Onboarding should cover the fundamentals of refugee resettlement and CO delivery, as well as provide training on how to work effectively with resettlement staff, refugees, and interpreters.
-During the onboarding process, it is vital to review the volunteer job description and articulate the importance of CO in the resettlement process.
+Onboarding should cover the fundamentals of refugee resettlement and Cultural Orientation delivery, as well as provide training on how to work effectively with resettlement staff, refugees, and interpreters.
+During the onboarding process, it is vital to review the volunteer job description and articulate the importance of Cultural Orientation in the resettlement process.
 New volunteers should also have clear guidance on how to access ongoing support and engagement from you or other staff members at your office.

 As a part of the ongoing management of volunteers, you should determine the process you will use to supervise and recognize volunteers.
 When volunteers are managed effectively, volunteer accountability and satisfaction are impacted favorably as well as demands on staff time.
-Without a plan for ongoing engagement, volunteers can lose interest, resulting in higher volunteer turnover, or they may digress from CO topics or miscommunicate information to refugees.
+Without a plan for ongoing engagement, volunteers can lose interest, resulting in higher volunteer turnover, or they may digress from Cultural Orientation topics or miscommunicate information to refugees.
 Ongoing management processes should consider who will supervise the volunteer, the supervision mechanism, performance evaluation (including collecting feedback from refugees as appropriate), and the delivery of feedback.
 In some cases, if you have multiple volunteers, it may be beneficial to provide opportunities for them to exchange and learn from each other’s experiences.
 Additionally, you should consider how you will recognize each individual’s service and develop a transition process for when a volunteer departs.
 Transition plans should include collecting and centralizing any materials or resources the volunteer created or used, documenting lessons learned, logging their activities with recommendations for continuation, and if possible, conducting an in-person exit interview.

 Practice in Action